You are not only responsible for what you say, but also for what you do not say.

 These solutions to Elgar’s enigmas are highly unpalatable to secular scholars like Julian Rushton who reflexively attribute them to coincidence, confirmation bias, and even contrivance.
 Ultimately the only thing that is contrived is Rushton's vacuous objections.
 Like the Bible they routinely disparage, academics contend the Enigma ciphers and their decryptions must all be concocted in some elaborate ruse to misinform and mislead rather than to enlighten and guide.
 If the ciphers are merely the product of an overactive or determined imagination, how then does one account for their precise and consistent solutions?

-There are at least eight different ciphers that encode the solution letters EFB, the initials for Ein feste Burg.
-The first is the Keys Cipher in the Enigma Theme.
-The second is the Mendelssohn Cipher in Variation XIII.
-The third is the Letter Cluster Cipher in Variations XII and XIV.
-The fourth is the Enigma Date Cipher at the end of the original score.
-The fifth is the Dominant-Tonic-Dominant (5-1-5) Cipher embedded in the Mendelssohn fragments of Variation XIII.
-The sixth appears on the original cover page of the score where Elgar traced a box and wrote the letters "FEb" not once, but twice.
-The seventh in the form of the Enigma Date Cipher appears on the final page of the master score where Elgar wrote "FEb" for a third time.
-Finally, the Enigma Variations Key Numbers Cipher encodes the initials E.F.B.
+There are at least nine different ciphers that encode the solution letters EFB, the initials for Ein feste Burg.
+The first is the Keys Cipher in which the accidentals for Enigma Theme's G minor mode are B flat, E flat, and F sharp.
+The second is the Nimrod Timpani Cipher in which the tuning for the three timpani drums for Variation IX is indicated in the score as E flat, B flat, and F. The third is the Mendelssohn Cipher in Variation XIII.
+The fourth is the Letter Cluster Cipher in Variations XII and XIV.
+The fifth is the Enigma Date Cipher at the end of the original score.
+The sixth is the Dominant-Tonic-Dominant (5-1-5) Cipher embedded in the Mendelssohn fragments of Variation XIII.
+The seventh appears on the original cover page of the score where Elgar traced a box and wrote the letters "FEb" not once, but twice.
+The eighth in the form of the Enigma Date Cipher appears on the final page of the master score where Elgar wrote "FEb" for a third time.
+The ninth is the Enigma Variations Key Numbers Cipher which also encodes the initials E.F.B.
 With so many ciphers pinpointing the same set of initials, is it absurd to maintain they must be coincidental and fabricated.

 |Original cover page of the master score|